dastgerdi/nobitex_board/README.md

 Simple BTC/IRT future market view based on Nobitex services

 ## About
 Nobitex is the largest Iran digital currency market.
 The app shows market stats, orders book and market trades of Nobitex BTC/IRT future market.
-This app is just for educational porpuses and it's not possible to trade with.
+This is just for educational porpuses and it's not possible to trade with.

 ## Features
 * BTC/IRT market stats (last price, day high, day low and volume)